Economic Recovery

 - listening and responding to community cultural values in the way we engage with local Aboriginal communities

-- the protection of cultural heritage while developing more resilient infrastructure
+- the protection of cultural heritage while delivering recovery programs and developing more resilient infrastructure

 - Indigenous skills development and supporting Aboriginal businesses across the supply chain.